Skip to Content

 • Genre(s) you are interested in mentoring.

-Send your submission in a .doc or .pdf file to info@writersnl.ca by 5:00 p.m.
-NST by the deadline of June 21, 2023.
+Send your submission in a .doc or .pdf file to director@writersnl.ca by 5:00 p.m.
+NLT June 1, 2026.

 Late submissions will not be accepted.
 Ineligible and/or incomplete submissions will not be returned.